openstack/barbican-specs/specs/kilo/snakeoil-ca.rst

 ====================

-Documenting this feature for setting up development and testing environments could be useful but is not requried.
+Documenting this feature for setting up development and testing environments could be useful but is not required.

 References
 ==========